Jason Hogan

-Jason Hogan (born May 1, 1986) is a Canadian professional football coach who is the offensive coordinator for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Jason Hogan (born May 1, 1986) is a Canadian professional football coach who is the running backs coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 University career

 Hogan played CIS football for the Laval Rouge et Or where he played at quarterback.
 He won a Vanier Cup championship with the team in 2006.

 Coaching career

 Collège André-Grasset Phénix

 Hogan began his coaching career in CEGEP with the Collège André-Grasset Phénix football program as the team's quarterbacks coach.
 He then served as the team's offensive coordinator from 2011 to 2014.
 In his six years with the Phénix, he was part of three championship teams.

 Montreal Alouettes

-Hogan joined the Montreal Alouettes coaching staff as the offensive quality control coach on December 23, 2015.
+As a front-office employee and account executive, Hogan sold gameday tickets to fans.
+Later, he joined the Montreal Alouettes coaching staff as the offensive quality control coach on December 23, 2015.
 After spending the 2016 season in that role, he was promoted to receivers coach for 2017.

 Montreal Carabins

 On July 23, 2018, it was announced that Hogan had joined the coaching staff of the Montreal Carabins as the team's quarterbacks coach.
 We was later named the running backs coach and receivers coach.
 After a couple of seasons with the program, he was named assistant offensive coordinator.
 He resigned in March 2022 for an opportunity in the Canadian Football League.